 The Talib weren’t even done releasing the breaths they had been holding, when the shape appeared once again.

 This time, the American walked in an even more measured pace, covering ground the way only someone who believed completely in himself would.
-He stopped in front of the other fallen comrade and the process repeated itself – the Talib staring, their faces aghast and their mouths gaping open.
+As he advanced toward his fallen comrade, the Talib gaped, their faces aghast and their mouths hanging open in astonishment.

 One fighter – no one knows for sure who – let out a burst.
 The American stumbled and fell.
-He still had a few yards to cover, before he got to his fallen comrade.
-That was when the Emir let out one single shout – wadrega! (stop!)
+He still had a few yards to cover, but that was when the Emir let out one single shout – wadrega! (stop!)

 As the firing fell silent, the Talib gunmen watched astounded as the American, mortally wounded, started crawling toward his buddy.
 Their eyes unbelieving, they watched him reach his pal and come to rest right next, his one good arm now engulfing his friend in a hug.